Vandenboschia boschiana: Taxonomy

 According to the Flora of North America ploidy is rather variable.
 The western colonies tend to be diploid whilst the eastern ones are mostly tetraploid.
 Sterile triploids have also been recorded.

 It has been hypothesized that most of the populations of V. boschiana are genetically identical clones of great age.

 Distribution

-Endemic to eastern North America.
-A single disjunct population has been found in Chihuahua, Mexico.
+It is endemic to eastern North America.
 Populations are found in the eastern United States from southern Ohio in the north to Alabama in the south and from Arkansas and southern Illinois in the west to South Carolina in the east.
 In all areas the populations are very scattered and reflect the distribution of an uncommon habitat.

 Ecology and conservation

 Vandenboschia boschiana is found in deep shade on damp acid rocks, usually sandstone, of sheltered canyons, grottos and rock shelters at an altitude of 150 to 800 m.
 The rock outcrops are generally found within mesic upland forests.

 This fern is dependent upon a constantly high air humidity which places severe restrictions on its distribution in the current climate of eastern North America.
 In fact V. boschiana is believed to be a relict of milder pre-glacial conditions.
 The current distribution of V. boschiana is considered to reflect historical lack of glaciation, substrate, type of bedrock, lack of disturbance in the surrounding forest and micro-climate.
 Temperature is perhaps less important than these factors though extreme cold weather can apparently cause mortality.
 Periodic droughts do cause heavy mortality and have reduced many population sizes over the last few decades.

 The species is probably more at risk than its G4 grading would suggest and state NatureServe conservation rankings are Vulnerable (S3) to Critically imperiled (S1).